Computing renormalized curvature integrals on Poincar\'e-Einstein manifolds: Introduction

-In dimension four, the Poincar\'e--Einstein condition implies that any even renormalized curvature integral is a linear combination of the renormalized volume and the renormalized $L^2$-norm of the Weyl tensor $\Weyl$.
+In dimension four, the Poincar\'e--Einstein condition implies that any even admissible renormalized curvature integral is a linear combination of the renormalized volume and the renormalized $L^2$-norm of the Weyl tensor $\Weyl$.
 Moreover, $\lv \Weyl \rv^2 \dvol$ is conformally invariant in this dimension, and hence $\int \lv \Weyl \rv^2 \dvol$ is finite.
-Thus any even renormalized curvature integral of a four-dimensional Poincar\'e--Einstein manifold is a linear combination of a topological invariant and the $L^2$-norm of the Weyl tensor.
 For example, expanding the Pfaffian in Equation~\eqref{eqn:renormalized-pfaffian-formula} recovers Anderson's formula~\cite{Anderson2001b}

 for the renormalized volume.

 In higher dimensions there are many additional renormalized curvature integrals.
 While Equation~\eqref{eqn:renormalized-pfaffian-formula} still relates the renormalized volume to the Euler characteristic, it now does so through the renormalized integral of a scalar polynomial in the Weyl tensor.
 In a different direction, Chang, Qing, and Yang showed~\cite{ChangQingYang2006}, in analogy with Equation~\eqref{eqn:renormalized-volume-4d}, that there is a scalar conformal invariant $\mW_n$ of weight $-n$ such that if $(M^n,g_+)$ is Poincar\'e--Einstein, then